 - 8.1.1 The police baton (also called a truncheon or nightstick) is the most common less-lethal weapon with which law enforcement officials are equipped.
-Police batons are most often made out of wood, rubber, plastic, or metal, and vary in length from less than thirty centimetres to more than ninety centimetres.
-The most widely sold products on the market today are straight batons, side-handle batons ('tonfa'), and telescopic batons.63 - 8.1.2 Batons have many uses in law enforcement, some unrelated to their function as a weapon for use against a person, but are typically used as a less-lethal weapon to enable law enforcement officials to defend themselves against violent assailants or to effect the lawful arrest of a suspect who is violently resisting.
+Police batons are most often made out of wood, rubber, plastic, or metal, and are available in a variety of lengths, some up to nearly a metre long.
+The most widely sold products on the market today are straight batons, side-handle batons ('tonfa'), and telescopic batons.67 - 8.1.2 Batons have many uses in law enforcement, some unrelated to their function as a weapon for use against a person, but are typically used as a less-lethal weapon to enable law enforcement officials to defend themselves against violent assailants or to effect the lawful arrest of a suspect who is violently resisting.